immersve/immersve-docs/docs/guides/non-custodial wallets/authentication.md

 	  note over C: Access token will be used for subsequent requests for protected resources from the Immersve API
 ```

 1. [Generate a challenge](/api-reference/generate-challenge).
 The response is an [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) message in plain text to be signed by the wallet.

+When generating a challenge, authorization scopes must be passed.
+These scopes are presented to the user when signing the challenge message and are used to determine the level of access the user is granting to the application.
+The following scopes are available:

+- `full-access` - Have full access to all your Immersve resources
+- `full-access:partner` - Have full access to all resources within your {partnerName} Immersve Account
+- `cardholder-partner` - Manage cards within your {partnerName} Immersve account

 For example:

     ```
     app.immersve.com wants you to sign in with your Ethereum account: